mebobby2/SFML_Game_Development/README.md

 Before the end of chapter 7:
 understand methods in Projectile (the heavy maths ones) understand methods in Aircraft (the heavy maths ones)

+Do not need to check classes:
+1. Entity
+2. Category
+3. Pickup
+4. Utility
+5. Projectile
+6. ResourceIdentifiers
+7. DataTables
+8. TextNode
+9. Aircraft
+10.